Skip to content

 Outside the module, you only see the interface you chose to expose.

-• Select nodes and press g to group them into one module.
+• Select nodes and press g to group them into a module.

-• Select a module and press u to ungroup it.
+• Select a module and press g again to ungroup it.

 Grouping keeps your audio wiring intact.
 You are changing structure and interface, not sound.